huggingface/accelerate/docs/source/sagemaker.rst

 **Examples**

 .. note::
-    If you run one of the example scripts, don't for get to add ``accelerator.save('/opt/ml/model')`` to it.
+    If you run one of the example scripts, don't forget to add ``accelerator.save('/opt/ml/model')`` to it.

 .. code-block::